The Round Barn

 Photo title of the page taken by Geraldine Vincent

 Round Barn Fundraiser 2019

 Saving Mansonville’s Round Barn, one of six in the Eastern Townships, was one of my dreams.
 In the last ten years, the building was deteriorating, and, despite this, a group of dedicated citizens continued their tireless efforts to secure the necessary funding for the restoration.
 Donations and a grant from Canadian Heritage ($ 210000) totaling $ 393 000 enabled the beginning of the restoration in November.
 The barn will not collapse and will serve as an Interpretation Centre in the future which will boost interest in our community.
 The amount available is not sufficient for the complete restoration.
-If, like me, you believe in the potential of this important heritage building, I invite you to help us by making a donation by clicking HERE.
+If, like me, you believe in the potential of this important heritage building, I invite you to help us by making a donation.